huilkq/MatsciBERT_MRC/README.md

 ```

 ### Download and preprocess the datasets
-Our experiments are based on three datasets: ACE04, ACE05, and SciERC.
+Our experiments are based on five datasets: BC4CHEMD, Matscholar, NLMChem, SOFC-Slot and SOFC.
 Please find the links and pre-processing below:
 * ACE04/ACE05: We use the preprocessing code from [DyGIE repo](https://github.com/luanyi/DyGIE/tree/master/preprocessing).
 Please follow the instructions to preprocess the ACE05 and ACE04 datasets.
 * SciERC: The preprocessed SciERC dataset can be downloaded in their project [website](http://nlp.cs.washington.edu/sciIE/).